-- We expect to report topline data from the first three cohorts of the ongoing Phase 1/2 clinical trial of INZ-701 in adults with ENPP1 Deficiency in the first quarter of 2024. - We anticipate initiating the ENERGY-2 trial, a pivotal trial of INZ-701 in infants with ENPP1 Deficiency, outside of the United States in the second quarter of 2024. - We expect to report interim data from the ENERGY-1 trial, our ongoing Phase 1b clinical trial of INZ-701 for infants with ENPP1 Deficiency, in the second half of 2024. - We anticipate reporting topline data from the ENERGY-3 trial in mid-2025.
+- We expect to complete enrollment of ENERGY 3, a pivotal trial of INZ-701 in pediatric patients in the third quarter of 2024. - We anticipate initiating ENERGY-2, ENERGY 2, a pivotal trial of INZ-701 in infants with ENPP1 Deficiency outside of the United States, in the second half fourth quarter of 2024. - We expect to report interim data from the ENERGY-1 ENERGY 1 trial in the second half fourth quarter of 2024. - We anticipate reporting topline data from the ENERGY-3 ENERGY 3 pivotal trial in pediatric patients in mid-2025, second half 2025.